-Physical demands: The physical demands on this tour are easy to moderate, but our excursions involve a moderate amount of walking and standing.
+Physical demands: The physical demands on this tour are moedrate, but our excursions involve a moderate amount of walking and standing.
 All walking will be at a slow pace, and we emphasize that no one will be subjected to physical demands exceeding their capabilities.
-At Abra Patricia and Waqanki Lodge, physical demands range from light to moderate.
+The access to Abra Patricia and Waqanki Lodge requires walking a steep access trail.
 Forest trails are generally wide and well-maintained but involve walking both uphill and downhill because the terrain is hilly.
 Most birding is done along the main highway or on short trails.
-At the Spatuletail Reserve, an hour drive from Owlet Lodge, both sets of hummingbird feeders are accessed by fairly short and well-maintained but narrow trails.
+At the Spatuletail Reserve, an hour drive from Owlet Lodge, both sets of hummingbird feeders are accessed by well-maintained but slightly steep trails.
 In places, walking will occur on uneven ground, including up and down stairs.
 The trail to the hummingbird garden is fairly short but steep and can be slippery after a rain.
 However, at the garden itself, there is an elevated lookout with bench seats.
 The longer trail into the upper forest is well maintained.
 Persons in reasonably good physical condition, however, should not experience problems.
 Your tour leaders will describe the trail conditions and distances on a daily basis, usually at dinner and lunch time.

-Accommodations:

-Accommodations are fairly good at Waqanki and Owlet lodges and at the hotel in Tarapoto.
+Accommodations: Accommodations are fairly good at Waqanki and Owlet lodges and at the hotel in Tarapoto.
 The Lima Airport Hotel is very comfortable and conveniently located.
 At Waqanki Lodge, the rooms are comfortable and the quality of food good.
 At the Owlet Lodge at Abra Patricia, the climate is decidedly cooler; damp and foggy conditions (especially at night) are frequent.
+To reach the Owlet Lodge one must walk an inclined dirt trail equivalent to reaching a third level floor.
 The lodge consists of the visitor center and three identical cabins.
 The visitor center has a lounge, dining hall, kitchen, restrooms, and a storage room.
 The cabins each have two suites.
 One suite is arranged as a double bedroom and the other suite with a single bed.
 Both suites share a common room and a common bathroom.
 The rooms are comfortable but unheated and can be quite chilly some nights.
 Please refer to the Sleepwear section under CLOTHING.
 From the parking lot, an uphill trail of approximately 125 yards leads to the main lodge and dining area, and an additional 75-yard walk leads to the guest cabins beyond.